 152. Image Results

-Organic listing for image results for searches are used on Google Image Search, which actually does affect ranking.
+Organic listing for image results for searches is used on Google Image Search, which actually does affect ranking.

 153. Easter Egg Results

 Google has lots of Easter Egg Results.
-About dozens of Easter Egg results are there in Google.
-It is found that searching for “Atari Breakout” in Google image search, the search results turns into a playable game, instead!
+About dozens of Easter Egg results are there in Google?
+It is found that searching for “Atari Breakout” in Google image search, the search results turn into a playable game, instead!
 Victor Pan is the perfect man to talk about this in detail.

 154. Single Site Results from Brands

 Brand-oriented keywords and domains will get you several results from the same sites.
 Thus, giving SEO ranking a boost.